juliasilge/supervised-ML-case-studies-course/slides/chapter1_01.md

 #   `Fuel injection` <chr>
 ```

 Notes: Instead, we are going to use a dataset of real cars from today.
 This data is from the United States Department of Energy, and tabulates how much gas new cars use per mile, along with many characteristics of these cars, like the size of the engine, the type of transmission, the type of fuel injecton, and so forth.
-There's a lot more here than in mtcars, and just a lot more cars, and it's not from the 1970s.
+There's a lot more here than in `mtcars`, and just a lot more cars, and...it's not from the 1970s!

 ---